CyberlaClov/GAIR/README.md

 - Maintains section structure from the original documentation
 - Efficient embedding storage and retrieval system
 - Configurable chunk sizes and overlap

+Full RAG and embeddings can be found in `rags` folder.

 ### Python Execution Agent (agents.py)
 The Python execution environment, defined in `agents.py`, provides: